SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 +--------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

+Until this change happend, it will be necessary that deployer state that the volume type is encrypted either in the name or in the description of the volume type.

 ### Replication

 Replication states, whether or not there are multiple replicas of a volume.
 Thus answers the question, whether the data could survive a node outage.
 Unfortunately there are two ways replication can be achieved: